nitad54448/yappari-5-1/README.md

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 ### Changes ###
+  -  August 22, 2023 : Added the function DRT search lambda in the main Action menu.
   -  August 21, 2023 : Added a cursor on the lambda graph, it can be dragged to modify the value proposed by the program (see search_lambda in Advanced commands).
   -  August 20, 2023 : Show the criteria used in "Search lambda" procedure in a graph.
 Changed the way the data are saved.
   -  August 19, 2023 : Changed the Report procedure.
 Added a simulate spectrum function.